soudaou/web-app/README.md

 ## How to install this application

+1- You need a  local server

-1- Go to phpfog.com
+2- Go to my web-app repository

-2-
+3-

+4-

 ## License, Copyright

-Type of license: BSD3
+This data is licensed under The BSD 3-Clause License: http://opensource.org/licenses/BSD-3-Clause

 Copyright (c) 2012, Souad Daou All rights reserved.